mems/calepin/Security/Authentication.md

 Aka Single sign-on.

 If credentials leak, this could give access to more than one application/website.

+Note: If for any reason (a good or not) the SSO provider could disable/delete the account.
+Some implementation don't provide a way to use an other method to sign-in, that means the user will be locked out.
+[Never Use Google to Sign-In | Gurjeet Singh](https://web.archive.org/web/20201114181850/https://gurjeet.singh.im/blog/never-use-google-to-sign-in)

 Examples: OAuth, Google, Facebook, Twitter, LinkedIn, Github, etc.